 I think that is clear that Vite Ramen is a much more complete and healthy alternative to your generic instant ramen.
 These tend to be full of sodium, fats (often of lower quality) and sub-optimal ingredients that could cause you negative health effects in the long term.
 So if you are looking to eat healthy noodles, either cook them at home or go for Vite Ramen

-More info about Vite Ramen
+More about Vite Ramen

 Vite Ramen is one of the newest additions to the meal replacement market.
 In fact, it is one of the most unique, too.
-These cool ramens were born from the dreams of Tim and Tom Zheng.
+These cool ramens were born in 2018 from the dreams of Tim and Tom Zheng.
 Twins with dreams of nutritionally complete ramen.

 Apparently, they were not the only ones with that dream; since their project was incredibly successful in Kickstarter (a crowdfunding website).
 The idea took off and received $250k from 4,235 anxious backers.
 It also created a huge stir in the r/soylent subreddit.